Dracophyllum densum: Etymology

-Dracophyllum is from the genus's similarity to the species in the genus Dracaena from the Canary Islands and is from the Ancient Greek for "dragon-leaf."
-The specific epithet densum, latin for dense or compact, is for its leaves growing in dense clumps or groups.
+Dracophyllum is from the genus's similarity to the species in the genus Dracaena from the Canary Islands and is from the Ancient Greek for "dragon-leaf".
+The specific epithet densum, is Latin for dense or compact, is for its leaves growing in dense clumps or groups.

 Phylogeny

 In Oliver's 1952 article, which supplemented his 1928 article in which he had originally set out the subgenera, he placed it in the subgenus Oreothamnus in the group of D. pearsoni, together with D. politum, and D. pearsoni.
 Its inclusion in the subgenus was due to its similarities with D. politum, differing only by its smaller leaves and leaf sheaths, and their olive green colour when dry.
 In 2010 several botanists published an article on the genus Dracophyllum in the Annals of the Missouri Botanical Garden.
 In it they performed a cladistic analysis and produced a phylogenetic tree of the tribe Richeeae and other species using genetic sequencing.
 They found that only the subgenus Oreothamnus and the tribe Richeeae were monophyletic.
-The paraphylly of the genus Dracophyllum, as well as the polyphyly of the closely related genus Richea, they argued, suggested that a major taxonomic revision was required.
+The paraphyly of the genus Dracophyllum, as well as the polyphyly of the closely related genus Richea, they argued, suggested that a major taxonomic revision was required.
 The New Zealand botanist Stephanus Venter revised the genus in 2021, merging the genus Richea into two subgenera, named D. Subg.
 Cystanthe and D. Subg.
 Dracophylloides, of Dracophyllum.
 Though he noted that because the 2010 study was based on plastid sequence data and did not attain some species with strong enough evidence, the subgenera are instead based on morphological characteristics.
 D. densum is kept in the subgenus Oreothamnus under his assessment.

 D. densum is placed in the clade formed by several subgenus Oreothamnus species, with D. strictum (in the subgenus Dracophyllum) as sister to this clade.
 Its placement can be summarised in the following cladogram: